andy-silas/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 We also create a bar chart for an alternate perspective: [Users By Ride Type - Mar 24 to Feb 25](https://public.tableau.com/views/UsersByRideType-Mar24toFeb25/UsersByRideType-Mar24toFeb25?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

+Looking at the pie chart, it puts things into clear perspective for us to draw the following observations:

+1. Members constitute of 63.5% of the total rides, while casual users comprise of 36.5%
+2. It can be said that both casual users and members prefer electric bikes, where ~20% of total rides are electric rides by casual users (including both electric bike and electric scooter), while ~36% of total riides are electric rides by members (including both electric bike and electric scooter).
+3. The classic bike share in casual users is 16.67% of total rides, while for members it is 29.44%.
+4. Thus it can be said that members hold the majority in usage of both types of bikes.

 ### Visualization 2: Number of rides per month

 For Viz no. 2, we create a bar chart: [Number of Rides Per Month - Mar 24 to Feb 25](https://public.tableau.com/views/NumberofRidesPerMonth-Mar24toFeb25/Sheet1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

+It can be observed that during peak summers of June, July, August and September, the casual riders maintain a fairly consistent usage share, but as we move towards the winter seasons of October and beyond, the usage share drops quite substantially in casual users, when compared to members.

 ### Visualization 3: Number of rides per weekday

 For Viz no. 3, we create a bar chart: [Number of Rides Per Weekday - Mar 24 to Feb 25](https://public.tableau.com/views/NumberofRidesPerWeekday-Mar24toFeb25/Sheet1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

+A clear trend can be seen where the ride share is higher in members durring the working days, while it becomes more evenly matched between casuals and members during the weekends on Saturdays and Sundays.

 ### Visualization 4: Number of rides per hour

 For Viz no. 4, we create a bar chart: [Number of Rides Per Hour - Mar 24 to Feb 25](https://public.tableau.com/views/NumberofRidesPerHour-Mar24toFeb25/Sheet1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

+1. Usage by members increases sharply between the office commute hours of 6:00 AM - 8:00 AM and 4:00 PM - 6:00 PM, followed by a steady drop in usage during the rest of the day.
+2. Usage by casuals increases and decreases at much more steady and consistent rates, suggesting most of their usage for leisure instead of work commute.

 ### Visualization 5: Average ride duration per weekday